-Generally, total copper concentrations tend to increase in a post-wildfire environment (Rust et al. 2018).
-Still, like most water quality effects of wildfire, these results are very location-specific, with results in some watersheds demonstrating a decrease after a wildfire and others demonstrating increases.
+Generally, total copper concentrations tend to increase in a post-fire environment (Rust et al. 2018).
+Still, like most water quality effects of wildfire, these results are very location-specific, with results in some watersheds decreasing post-fire and others increasing.
 In the case of the CPF in the Big Thompson watershed, total copper concentrations declined, and these lower concentrations persisted.
 This result is one of the few positive effects of the CPF on water quality.
 These impacts were particularly notable in the area surrounding the North Fork.

 Sampling from additional sites in the North Fork Watershed in 2023 demonstrates that many of the changes in water quality in the Big Thompson River originated in the Miller Fork due to the CPF.